-.
+i.
 Applicable NAV for Sale of Units

-Particulars Applicable NAV where the application is received upto 3.00 p.m. on a day and funds are available for utilization before the cut-off time closing NAV of the day on which the application is received where the application is received after 3.00 p.m. on a day and funds are available for utilization on the same day closing NAV of the next business day ii.
+Particulars Applicable NAV where the application is received upto 3:00 p.m. on a closing NAV of the day on day and funds are available for utilization before the which the application is cut-off time received where the application is received after 3:00 p.m. on closing NAV of the next a day and funds are available for utilization on the business day same day ii.
 Applicable NAV for Repurchase of Units

-Particulars Applicable NAV where the application is received upto 3.00 pm closing NAV of the day of the day of receipt of application where the application is received after 3.00 pm closing NAV of the next business day.
+Particulars Applicable NAV where the application is received upto 3.00 pm closing NAV of the day of receipt of application Ì where the application is received after 3.00 pm closing NAV of the next business day.